Illegal Interview Questions and Female Applicants

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Illegal questions may be about a female applicant's family life, marital status, and child-rearing plans.
-Employers often ask questions of this nature due to the harmful and antiquated assumption that female employees are not as committed to their work, or will be absent and less productive than their male counterparts.
+Illegal questions may be about a female applicant's family status, marital status, and child-rearing plans.
+Employers often ask these questions due to the harmful and antiquated assumption that female employees are not as committed to their work or will be absent more and less productive than male workers.

-This article discusses anti-discrimination laws relating to female applicants, illegal interview questions to avoid, and tips for female applicants.
+This article discusses anti-discrimination laws relating to female applicants, illegal interview questions to avoid, and tips for female applicants hoping for a job offer.

 Anti-Discrimination Laws Relating to Female Applicants